 How Women Have Been 'Profoundly' Left Out Of The U.S. Constitution

 This is FRESH AIR.
-I'm Terry Gross.
-My guest, Heidi Schreck, wrote and stars in a new play whose title is both serious and tongue-in-cheek, reflecting how the play itself is both serious and funny.
+I'm Dave Davies, in for Terry Gross.
+Our guest, Heidi Schreck, wrote and starred in the play whose title is both serious and tongue-in-cheek, reflecting how the play itself is both serious and funny.
 It's called "What The Constitution Means To Me."
-It's about what the Constitution used to mean to her when she was 15, winning prize money in Constitution contests, and what it means to her now as a feminist, realizing the ways in which women, people of color and many immigrants were excluded from rights the Constitution guaranteed.
+It's about what the Constitution used to mean to her when she was 15, winning prize money in Constitution contests, and what it means to her now as a feminist, realizing the ways in which women, people of color and many immigrants were excluded from the rights the Constitution guaranteed.
+The play was filmed on Broadway by director Marielle Heller, and that film premiers today on Amazon Prime video.

 When Schreck was 15, she competed in contests sponsored by the American Legion.
-Each contestant had to make a speech demonstrating their understanding of the Constitution and discuss its importance in his or her life.
+Contestants had to make a speech demonstrating their understanding of the Constitution and discuss its importance in their lives.
 Schreck won enough money to put herself through college.
-In the show, she alternates between her 15-year-old self, who thought the Constitution was magical, and herself today, who sees the ways it's failed to protect many people.
-Schreck is a playwright and actress.
+In the show, she alternates between her 15-year-old self, who thought the Constitution was magical, and herself today, who sees the ways it's failed to protect people.
+Schreck is a playwright and an actress.
 She's also written episodes of the TV shows "Billions," "Nurse Jackie" and "I Love Dick."
+She spoke to Terry last year.

 And in attempting to do that, I ended up writing a story about four generations of women in my family, about how the Constitution shaped their lives, about the ways it failed to protect them and about the ways it shaped my own life and also failed to protect me.